-First, it’s essential to find a broker with a low slippage rate, such as Libertex.
-A slippage rate means there is a range within which the price can be executed, even if there is a difference with the requested price.
+First, it's essential to find a broker with a low slippage rate, such as Libertex.
+A slippage rate means there's a range within which the price can be executed, even if there's a difference with the requested price.
 This range won't hit your trade, so you don't lose a lot of your capital.
 If the price exceeds this rate, the broker will ask you to resubmit the trade.

 How Can We Stop Trading Slippage?

 It's impossible to remove the slippage entirely.
 Every trader has experienced slippage at least once in their trading career.
 Although it's possible to check significant economic events and avoid trading during them, there is no chance to predict unexpected news and rumours.
 Markets are driven not only by fundamental factors but by the market participants who form the market sentiment.
 It's impossible to fully remove the slippage.